-Responsibilities (CSR) and provide electricity to the Communities in Isoko land from the flared gas through gas turbines by taking advantage of the recent Electricity Act of 2023.
+Believed that with the environmental hazards of gas flaring resulting to the humongous revenue loss, there is an urgent need to compel the oil and gas companies to activate their Corporate Social Responsibilities (CSR) and provide electricity to the Communities in Isoko land from the flared gas through gas turbines by taking advantage of the recent Electricity Act of 2023.

-- (i) urge the Federal Ministries of Power, Petroleum Resources and other relevant Agencies of government to compel the oil and gas producing companies engaged in the flaring of gas to convert flared gases to electricity for the benefit of the people of Isoko Federal Constituency; and - (ii) mandate the Committee on Legislative Compliance when constituted to ensure implementation.
+- urge the Federal Ministries of Power, Petroleum Resources and other relevant Agencies of government to compel the oil and gas producing companies engaged in the flaring of gas to convert flared gases to electricity for the benefit of the people of Isoko Federal Constituency; and - (ii) mandate the Committee on Legislative Compliance (when constituted) to ensure compliance (HR.
+139/07/2023).

-9. Call on the Nigerian Electricity Regulatory Commission (NERC) to Address Problems confronting Electricity Consumers: Hon.
-Afuape Afolabi Moruf:
+16. Call on the Nigerian Electricity Regulatory Commission (NERC) to Address Problems Confronting Electricity Consumers